Home

 However, cast iron holds the heat for a long period of time which is advantageous for cooking certain foods.

-My pre-seasoned Lodge Logic cast iron square skillet helps me make fabulous cornbread.
+My pre-seasoned Lodge Logic cast iron skillet helps me make fabulous cornbread.
 This 10-1/2 W x 16-1/2 L x 2 H inch pan is specifically made as a cornbread pan but it can be used to cook many other items as well.

 When family and friends are visiting and want my buttermilk pancakes and bacon, I use my double (two burner) griddle, pictured here.
-Turn it over and it is a grill! lodge manufacturing - griddle - grill
+Turn it over and it is a grill!

 This reversible two-burner griddle features a slight slope into a grease gutter.
 It's cooking surface is 19 1/4 x 8 1/2 inches.

-You can even put restaurant stripes on your grilled favorites.
-The ribbed bottom pan lets you keep foods from simmering in fatty drippings so you're cooking low fat. square grill
+The ribbed bottom pan lets you keep foods from simmering in fatty drippings so you're cooking low fat.

 It is ideal for vegetables, burgers, and sandwiches.
 It has high sides and is 10 1/2 inches square.